a-rich/DJ-Tools/README.md

 * `rename.py`: rename ugly files downloaded with the `download.sh` script
 * `randomize_tracks.py`: randomize track number (and other select ID3 tag fields) to 'shuffle' library
 * `key_analysis.py`: analyze / visualize melodic key information in library
+* `spotify_analysis.py`: compare Spotify playlists with each other and local folders to identify overlapping or missing tracks

 ## Cloning Library
 ----------